Posted by: Kaplan Real Estate Education

 - List the property with relevant listing services.

-- Take digital photos of the property, inside and out, to prepare a listing presentation and advertising collateral.
+- Take photos of the property—interior and exterior—to prepare a listing presentation and advertising collateral.

-- Stage the home properly so it shows well and conduct open houses.
+- Stage the home properly, so it looks perfect when you conduct open houses.

 - Meet with, interview, understand, and qualify prospective buyers.